Whatever your reason for looking at the best garage dehumidifiers, this article is for you.

 For a smaller garage, the Pro Breeze would suit you perfectly.

-The Pro Breeze Electric dehumidifier is ideal for covering areas between 220 to 250 square feet, making it just as ideal for your workshop even!
+The Pro Breeze Electric garage dehumidifiers are ideal for covering areas between 220 to 250 square feet.
+A compact unit, is is ideal for your workshop, small garage, caravan, bathroom or basement!

-Despite its compact frame, the Pro Breeze comes with a 52 oz water tank, meaning it efficiently reduces moisture by one pint per day.
+Despite its compact frame, the Pro Breeze comes with an 18 oz water tank, meaning it efficiently reduces moisture by one pint per day.
 Not bad for a mini dehumidifier.
+As the unit can draw 9 oz/day this means only emptying the water tank every 2-3 days.

-This efficiency is also ideal if you want to remove fungus, mold, and mildew growth.
+This efficiency is also ideal if you want to remove fungus, mold and prevent mildew growth.
 Even better, you can leave the Pro Breeze Electric dehumidifier to run for three days without having to drain the water tank.

 Combine this with Pro Breeze’s Thermo-Electric Cooling technology, and you get a quiet operation that won’t disturb you or your guests while it’s running.